AdiTrifan/openshiftHelloWorld/README.md

-Getting Started with OpenShift Sample Application
+OpenShift 3 Java EE Insult Application
 ====================

-This is a sample application for the book, Getting Started with OpenShift
+This repository contains a sample application for the book *Getting Started with Java on OpenShift*